peter201943/course-eval/README.md

 We currently do a lot of work in *Microsoft Word* and *Markdown*, so having a Microsoft account and a decent text editor is recommendable.

+For code-related portions of the project, please consult the [`INSTALL`](INSTALL.md) and the [e-valuation GitHub](https://github.com/e-valuation/EvaP/) for how to run the software.

 ## Roadmap
 (MISSING)